 In the essence of connubial accord though, I thought I would commit to a few of the items on the list (which I will update as the notion takes me) and so, in no particular order:

 * An outstanding George II walnut serpentine chest of drawers comprising a caddy-top, serpentine front, dressing slide, canted and blind-fretted corners, ogee bracket feet, feather- and cross-banded top and drawers, with original brasses.
-(Current)
+(Completed)

 * A spectacular ash chest on (original) stand, with bold crossbanded and featherbanded drawers, standing on turned legs united by a wavy stretcher.
 (Completed)